-Based on the strength of clinical results from a compassionate use program using a TIL product manufactured with a similar process to that of ITIL-168, we plan to submit an IND and, if authorized to proceed, initiate a Phase 2 trial.
+For ITIL-168 in melanoma, we believe that the compassionate use program satisfies the requirements for a Phase 1 clinical trial.
+Based on the clinical results from the compassionate use program and our discussions with the FDA, we plan to submit an IND and, if authorized to proceed, initiate a Phase 2 trial.